August 19, 2015

 Drag the mouse in the document window to create a reflection effect.

-Use Filters>Blur>Gaussian Blur to add blur to the reflection layer.
-The Gaussian Blur dialog appears.
+Use Filters>Blur>Gaussian Blur.
 Enter a value for the SizeX and SizeY through the up and down arrows.

 If you're not happy with the result, you can quickly undo a step at any time by going to Edit>Undo or else just pressing Ctrl+Z